davide-giacomini/omnidirectional-robot-odometry/README.md

 ### Euler integration method

 We used as a reference the set of slides of Professor Matteucci [[2]](#2).
 From now on we will consider our `odom` frame as the fixed frame of the slides, and our `base_link` frame as the mobile frame of the robot.
 In case of a *differential drive* (slide 22), it can be seen that we have the x axis of the `base_link` frame always parallel to the direction of the velocity of the robot.
-This is not true for a *mecanum wheeled robot*, where we had to take into account both the parallel and perpendicular component of the velocity.
+This is not true for a *mecanum wheeled robot*, where we have to take into account both the parallel and perpendicular component of the velocity.

 At slide number 27, the Euler integration method for *differential drive* is illustrated.
 We can see that v<sub>k</sub>cos&theta;<sub>k</sub> = v<sub>x</sub>(k) and v<sub>k</sub>sin&theta;<sub>k</sub> = v<sub>y</sub>(k), where v<sub>x</sub> and v<sub>y</sub> are the velocities relative to the `odom` reference frame.
 We could then generalize the Euler integration method in order to use it for the omnidirectional robot.
 The generalized equations can be recapped in:
 - x<sub>k+1</sub> = x<sub>k</sub> + v<sub>x<sub>k</sub></sub>&#8729;&Delta;T
 - y<sub>k+1</sub> = y<sub>k</sub> + v<sub>y<sub>k</sub></sub>&#8729;&Delta;T
 - &theta;<sub>k+1</sub> = &theta;<sub>k</sub> + &omega;<sub>k</sub>&#8729;&Delta;T

 In case of a *mecanum wheeled robot*, v<sub>x</sub> and v<sub>y</sub> have the perpendicular components too.
-In the image below you can see the `base_link` as the system reference &eta; / &tau; and the `odom` frame as the system reference x / y , as in the slides.
+In the image below you can see the `base_link` as the reference system &tau; / &eta; and the `odom` frame as the reference system x / y , as in the slides.

 <p align="left">
     <img src="assets/images/euler-drawing.jpg" style="height:250px;"/>